spotinst/help/src/docs/ocean/features/dynamic-commitments-aks.md

 New-AzRoleAssignment -Scope "/providers/Microsoft.BillingBenefits" -ApplicationId {CLIENT_ID} -RoleDefinitionName "Savings plan Reader"
 ```

-2. Optional- Check true on the Saving Plan Permission if you want to add and include it.
+2. Optional- Check **true** on the Saving Plan Permission if you want to add and include it.
+3. Click **Test RIs/SPs to Spot Permissions** to verify that your permissions have been successfully granted.
+    *  The toggle should change to **on** for the specific virtual node group.